-- Follow-up – With email or card within 36 hours with information they requested on the Connection Card.
+- Follow-up–With email or card within 36 hours with the information they requested on the Connection Card.

-- Commitment – Once a visitor attends two times, you want to start to connect them with some clear next steps.
+- Commitment–Once a visitor attends two times, you want to connect them with some clear next steps.

 From there, you structure for growth.
 You use church growth strategies that fit the mission of who you want to reach.
-You will see the type of people who are attending your church, find the needs and fill them.
+You will see the type of people who are attending your church, find the needs, and fill them.
 You want the people to be passionate about the mission of your church.
 Only use programs that advance the mission.
 Other programs could hinder the growth.

-Therefore, to get this all organized you will need something to help keep you on track of your growth process.
+Therefore, to get this all organized, you will need something to help keep you on track with your growth process.
 We have a church growth tool that is different.
-With the assistance and input from several different Purpose Driven Church pastors and church planters, gave their input to design comprehensive computer software.
+With the help and input from several purposes, Driven Church pastors and church planters gave their input to design comprehensive computer software.
 Not only it provides help with timely decision-making information, but it also automates the essential aspects of an effective Purpose Driven ministry model in growing a church.

 Church Growth Software has church growth principles and church growth strategies that can be used in any church that wants to grow.
 It tracks all the information that’s needed to help make wise church growth decisions.

 How Can Church Growth Software Help?

 - Using less time doing consuming church management tasks and spend more time growing the church

-- Knowing which events work that keep people coming back
+- Knowing which events work that keeps people coming back

-- Having guests come back and retain the first time guests in church with the help of a church attendance tracker
+- Having guests come back and keep the first time guests in church with the help of a church attendance tracker

-- Engaging your guests with an church assimilation process from first time guest to active member
+- Engaging your guests with a church assimilation process from the first-time guest to an active member

 - Making the process of volunteer choosing easier using the S.H.A.P.E. acronym, a Church Growth Spiritual Gifts Assessment.
 To get a better understanding of S.H.A.P.E.
 Click Here.

 - Making timely and wise decisions using church growth strategies